CoderDojoPotsdam/regex-tutorial/extern/xkcd/README.md

-These images has been copied from xkcd.com
+This image has been copied from xkcd.com

 - https://imgs.xkcd.com/comics/regular_expressions.png
 - https://www.xkcd.com/208/